 This course introduces economic thinking and basic principles of macroeconomics for economics students as well as for non-economists.
 Principles of Economics II is an introductory economics course with lectures and seminars for students of:

 Bachelor of Science in Economics (mandatory course, an alternative to Ekonomie II).

-Any other degree at Charles University with interest in economics or economic policy.
+International Economic and Political Studies and any other degree at Charles University with interest in economics or economic policy.

 Lecture Day Time Room Lecturer Contact

 Principles II Wednesday 8:00-9:20 314 Petr Janský web, email

 At Wednesday lectures, students learn about the principles of macroeconomics in a way that prepares them for further study of economics as well as their future professional careers.
 In addition to the lecturer, Petr Janský, guest lecturers are invited to contribute to the lectures and thus enrich the course.